alancameronwills/localmap/README.md

 ## Backlog

-1. Export
 1. Facebook login
-1. Notify of new users
-13. Multiple items on one place
-5. Trail delete
 2. Older map tiles, if free.
 2. Private and group subsets
 2. Grouping-places.
 Expand a grouping-place and it reveals its group contents on map and index.
 3. Rename group
+1. Notify of new users
+13. Multiple items on one place
+5. Trail delete

 8. "Highlight new items" button for anyone.